danieljprice/splash/docs/basic.rst

 -----------------

-Many useful tasks can now be achieved by moving the mouse to the plot window and selecting areas or pressing keystrokes – this is “interactive mode”.
+Many useful tasks can now be achieved by moving the mouse to the plot window and selecting areas or pressing keystrokes – this is :ref:`sec:interactive`.
 Most useful are:

 - press ``l`` with the mouse over the colour bar for a *log axis*